-Interfaith Families Are Always Welcome at Beth Hillel Congregation Bnai Emunah (BHCBE)
+Interfaith Families Are Always Welcome at Beth Hillel Bnai Emunah.

 These days many Jews live in some form of an interfaith family whether the non-Jewish individual is a spouse, son or daughter-in-law, grandchild, or cousin.
 Keruv (“bringing near”) seeks to address the needs of these families, helping to ensure that our synagogue is welcoming to all and providing resources to strengthen both family and Jewish life.

 If you are an interfaith couple or someone whose life has been touched by an interfaith relationship and would like to learn more about Keruv efforts at BHBE, please contact our Keruv consultants at firstname.lastname@example.org or Rabbi Annie Tucker, email@example.com, 847-256-1213.
 Please also see below for the many different ways you might choose to become involved in our congregation:

 – Weekday, Shabbat, and holiday services are open to members of all faiths and we welcome you to join us anytime.
 If you are less familiar with the service, we would be happy to have an ambassador sit with you during worship.
 Transliterated copies of the siddur (prayer book) are also available in the back of the Sanctuary and a card with information about our service is found in the back of every seat.

 Celebrate with Us!